Early bird price: £33 (until 31 May 2019)

 These workshops are aimed at raising your yoga to a higher level.

-This is a beautiful hall: ideal for a workshop.
-Odiham itself is a lovely town with lots of hostelries and interesting shops to visit when we’re done.
+Part of that experience is learning in a beautiful hall: ideal for a workshop.
+Odiham too is a lovely town with lots of hostelries and interesting shops to visit when we’re done.

 The workshop will consist of two sessions.
 We will begin promptly at 09:30 and finish at 12:30.